pavel-jiranek-tech/frontend-mentor-basic/product-preview-card-component/README.md

 ## ✨ What I focused on

-- A deliberately minimalist project where I focused on a consistent HTML and SCSS structure
+- Clean, minimalist solution with a consistent HTML and SCSS structure
-- Using a modern SCSS approach with `@use`, variables and component modularity
+- Using a modern SCSS architecture (`@use`, `@forward`, modular `variables/`, `mixins/`)
-- Maintaining visual fidelity of the design in Figma, including subtle shadows and backgrounds with decorative circles
+- Pixel-perfect match to the Figma design, including precise spacing, typography, and visual hierarchy
-- Working with `aspect-ratio` to maintain proper QR box ratio across devices
+- Responsive behavior using `<picture>` and `object-fit` to match image scaling across devices
+- Semantic markup with accessible elements (e.g. proper alt text, keyboard-friendly buttons)
-- Consistent use of BEM naming and clean layout without relying on JS or CSS frameworks
+- Fully mobile-first layout with BEM naming and no JS or external frameworks

 ---

 ## 🧠 Key implementation notes

-- The design for desktop and mobile used an identical component - I decided not to use media queries because they were not needed
+- The desktop and mobile designs share a single responsive component with layout adjustments via media queries (`min-width: 768px`)
-- Box-shadow and spacings were exactly replicated according to Figma specifications, including opacity conversion (e.g. `4.77%` to `rgba`)
+- Layout and spacing values match the Figma design exactly, including color and opacity conversions (e.g. hex to `hsla()` for consistent theming)
-- Decorative circles in the background were implemented via pseudo-elements with absolute positioning
+- The product image switches based on viewport using the `<picture>` element with device-specific sources
-- The font "Outfit" was loaded via Google Fonts and plugged in as a SCSS variable for possible scalability in other components
+- Font families (`Fraunces` and `Montserrat`) are loaded via Google Fonts and mapped to SCSS variables for clarity and reuse
-- Paying attention to accessibility through semantic HTML (e.g., `h1`, `p`, `img` with `alt`) and proper document language declaration
+- Focused on accessibility: semantic HTML (`main`, `h1`, `button`, `img` with descriptive `alt`), `aria-hidden` for decorative icons, and `:focus-visible` styling for keyboard users

 ---